InQuicker/kaws/README.md

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information
-        --verbose    Outputs additional information to the standard output

 SUBCOMMANDS:
     admin      Commands for managing cluster administrators
     cluster    Commands for managing a cluster's infrastructure help       Prints this message
-    init       Initializes a new repository for managing Kubernetes clusters key        Commands for managing the OpenPGP keys
+    init       Initializes a new repository for managing Kubernetes clusters
 ```

 ## Goals